Admission requirements and any restrictions.

-Course objective 3: To show what role the handwritten book plays in the broader history of human communication.
+Course objective 3: To investigate the contribution of manuscript production in the context to the history of communication

 Mode of instruction